-N

 Name of Town of

-town in 12 point hold
+town in 12

 point bold OFFICIAL GENERAL

-20 point bold ELECTION PALLOT

-upper case ELECTION BALLOT
+20 point bold upper case ELECTION BALLOT

-NOVEMBED 2 2010

 NOVEMBER 2, 2010

-12 point bold To vote for a person whose name is printed on the ballot, mark a

-type cross (X) in the square at the right of the person's name.
-To

-.)pe vote for a person whose name is not printed on the ballot, write

-his or her name in the blank space provided for that purpose.
+12 point bold type To vote for a person whose name is printed on the ballot, mark cross (X) in the square at the right of the person's name.
+To vote for a person whose name is not printed on the ballot, writ his or her name in the blank space provided for that purpose.

-14 point bold For Justice of the Peace
+14 point bold underlined For Justice of the Peace

-underlined

-10 1 1 1

 12 point bold Vote for not more than FIVE:

 JANE ADAMS, Independent

 MARK BROWN, Libertarian

-NANCY CABOT, Independent
+NANCY CABOT , Independent

-10 point bold JOHN DOE, Democratic
+10 point bold JOHN DOE , Democratic

-upper case; GEORGE EDWARDS, Republican
+upper case; GEORGE EDWARDS , Republican

-Names JAMES JONES, Democratic
+Names JAMES JONES , Democratic

-alphabetical; No titles PAUL MARTIN, Democratic
+alphabetical; PAUL MARTIN, Democratic

-No titles WILLIAM SMITH, Republican
+No titles WILLIAM SMITH , Republican Υ

-ROBERT WHITE , Constitution
+ROBERT WHITE , ConstitutionΥ

 ANN WRIGHT, Democratic

 ROGER WYLER , Republican

+Write-In Υ

+Write-In Υ Write-In Υ

-Write-In
+Write-In Υ